Boredphilosopher96/Undyne/README.md

 ## External Dependencies

-**Document integrations with 3rd Party code or services here.
-Please do not document required libraries. or libraries that are mentioned in the product requirements**

 * PIXI.js
 * howler.js
 * pydantic
 * firebase_admin

-**If there's anything else you would like to disclose about how your project relied on external code, expertise, or anything else, please disclose that here:**

-The game was based off Fairdyne by Joe Zeng but we rewrote a large majority of it from scratch.
+The game was based off Fairdyne by Joe Zeng but rewrote a large majority of it from scratch.